Friday, October 31, 2014

 Oh no...is it really snowing?

 Despite overnight rain, a definite chill in the air and Mt Tampa glowering overhead all dark and dismal, the day did seem a little brighter.
 In search of fairy tales, Claudia led us on a little magic Transylvanian tour of her own.
 Of course, we all wanted to see Bran Castle, made famous by Bram Stocker in “Dracula”.
+But not before taking in a grand Peleș Palace and the Rasnov Fortress.
+And why ever not - 3 castles in 1 day...
+Let's get started!

-Peles Palace in stunning surroundings
+Peleș Palace in stunning surroundings

-First stop though was Peles Palace (1873).
+First stop though was Peleș Palace (1873).
 Built in alpine villa style on a royal hunting reserve and summer retreat in the Carpathian Mountains by King Carol 1 of Romania (1839-1914), this romantic Neo-Renaissance palace is a nod to the high life.
 Despite such expenses however, King Carol 1 was considered devoted to his country and renown for assisting Romania gain independence & improving the economy.

 Beautiful stained glass windows